nikkh/Horus/help.md

-# Create your custom labelling project
+# Create your first custom labelling project

 When you use the Form Recognizer custom model, you provide your own training data so the model can [train to your industry-specific forms]{(https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/build-training-data-set}.
 If you're training without manual labels, you can use five filled-in forms, or an empty form (you must include the word "empty" in the file name) plus two filled-in forms.
 Even if you have enough filled-in forms, adding an empty form to your training data set can improve the accuracy of the model.